Julian-Heng/pl-assignment-2019/3/reflection.md

 ## Reflection

-Ada is the first programming language in this course so far that actually feels like a "normal" and "sane" programming language.
+Ada is the first programming language in this course so far that feels like a "normal" and "sane" programming language, compared to FORTRAN 77 and Algol68.

 Ada and Pascal shares many similar syntax, including `begin..end` and `if..end if` constructs.
 Using worded keywords increases readability, however it may or